pburkholder/decksets/2018-04-cf-summit/text.md

 # Compliance and Security

-1. FedRAMP
+1. FedRAMP JAB P-ATO
 2. Control Inheritance
 3. Security by Convention
 4. Continuous Improvement

-^So let's do quick tour of what cloud.gov offers.
-We, of course, offer the core functionality of Cloud Foundry: the ability to run application code for you in the cloud, along with self-service managed marketplace offerings.
-From a government perspective, our killer feature is security and compliance.

-^First, we're FedRAMP authorized for workloads up to FISMA moderate.
-(More TKTK)
+^First, we're FedRAMP JAB authorized for workloads up to FISMA moderate.
+If you're the CIO of the Agency of Silly Walks, and want to use cloud.gov, you and CISO can obtain from FedRAMP our entire System Security Plan, compliance finding, and outstanding items.
+You don't have to do you own technical audit, that's been done.
+You have the docs you need to determine whether our security posture fits your needs, and how you want to inherit those controls.
+We've leveraged FedRAMP ourselves by building the platform atop AWS GovCloud, and inheriting their controls in our own SSP.

 ^Second, because we're platform-as-a-service, instead of infrastructure-as-a-service, a tenant can inherit a far larger number of security and compliance controls.
 For example, if you're running a FISMA-moderate workload, your security plan for an ATO needs to address 325 of NIST 800-53 controls.
-If you're building atop a typical IaaS, you can inherit and reuse TKTK controls from the cloud service provider, like assurance there's fire suppression in the datacenter.
+If you're building atop a typical IaaS, you could inherit and reuse TKTK controls.
 When you run atop cloud.gov, you can inherit and reuse up to TKTK of those controls, document how we share responsibility for TKTK, and then you're fully responsible for the remaining TKTK.

 ^Third, we enable tenant security by making the secure choice the default choice.
 By reducing cognitive burden at the platform level, product teams can focus on security in their source code.
 Examples: S3 buckets are either public or private, and that's that, reducing the chance stashing private data in a bucket that is later accidentally exposed.
 S3 buckets enforce server-side encryption.
 DBs are encrypted at rest, and only allow TLS connections.
-The platform is continually updated, and we.
+And so on.

 ^Lastly, we're because we're a built-for-compliance offering, we're always looking for ways to make compliance easier on tenants.
 We notify our users when their buildpacks are out-of-date.
 We're the only FedRAMP CSP to have an active bug bounty program.
 As Bret will tell you later, we're extending our container security with SysDig Falco.
 <!-- I've only check AWS, Azure and CSP on this. -->

+^Since all this work is open source, it means this is

 ---

 # News you can use

-^Beyond these core security and compliance features, we've enhanced or extended Cloud Foundry offering, and I'll highlight a few of those in case you want to use them in your work, as we open-source everything we can:
+^So you have these core security and compliance features, and we've enhanced or extended Cloud Foundry offering for our base, so I'll highlight a few of those in case you want to use them in your work

 ---